Fix AI Search Visibility: A Pakistani SME GEO Audit in 15 Minutes

 Can I run a GEO audit myself without paying an agency?

 Yes.
-Open Google Search Console and check the AI Overviews filter.
-Then manually test 20–30 customer queries across ChatGPT with web search, Perplexity, and Google AI Mode.
+Open Google Search Console and look for queries where impressions are stable or rising while clicks fall.
+Then manually test 20–30 customer queries across ChatGPT with web search, Perplexity, and Google AI Mode where available.
 Record which queries cite your business, which mention your brand, and which ignore you entirely.
-Use Beamtrace’s free AI Mode Rank Tracker or HubSpot’s AI Search Grader for a baseline score.
-This manual process covers 80% of what a paid audit provides.
+Use any reputable AI-visibility tool as a directional baseline only.
+Manual query checks, source review, and page improvements are still needed before making budget decisions.

 How long does it take for AI engines to start citing my content after optimization?